iliasazizi/GVS/code/VAMANA/README.md

-# The Source Code for HNSW
+# The Source Code for VAMANA

 ### Introduction

-This repository contains the source code for the **HNSW** algorithm,
+This repository contains the source code for the **VAMANA** algorithm,
 ### Modifications

 We have modified the original code by: